 New employees beginning work on the first workday of the month receive pay for holidays falling before the first workday of the month. (e.g., When New Year’s Day falls on Friday, Jan.
 1, employees hired on Monday, Jan.
 4 receive pay for that day).

 - Paid Leave: An official holiday occurring during an employee's paid leave does not count as a day of leave.
-It is charged as observing the holiday and the employee will receive holiday pay at 100% of base salary for those on PTO or EIB.
+It is charged as observing the holiday and the employee will receive holiday pay at 100% of base salary for those on leave other than Reduced Paid Leave (RPL.)
 Those on RPL, will receive 50% of base salary for that day.

 - Leave Without Pay: If an official holiday occurs while an employee is on Leave Without Pay, the employee is not eligible to receive holiday or earned holiday hours.